Breast Milk Production: How Does Breastfeeding Work? – BabyBuddha Products

 Babies Encourage Milk Production

-While babies generally know how to breastfeed instinctually, sometimes they need a little guidance.
-Parents might need to guide their baby to a proper latch or encourage them to nurse.
-That’s why many physicians recommend taking advantage of the golden hour when possible.
+While babies generally know how to breastfeed instinctually, sometimes they need a little support.
+Parents might need to guide their baby to the nipple or help the baby obtain a proper latch.
+That’s why best practice is to take advantage of the golden hour whenever possible.
+According to the World Health Organization, nursing in the first hour helps improve infant health.

 Immediate skin-to-skin contact between mother and baby helps release hormones that bond the two together.
 Then, the baby feeds by finding its mom’s breast, latching on, and suckling, which should prompt the letdown reflex.